 The development of appropriate procedures and the monitoring of good practice in Essex are the responsibilities of the Essex Safeguarding Children Board (ESCB).
-In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2018).
+In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2019).

-Our school also works in accordance with the following legislation and guidance (this is not an exhaustive list):
+Our schools also work in accordance with the following legislation and guidance (this is not an exhaustive list):

-Keeping Children Safe in Education (DfE, 2018) Working Together (HMG, 2018)
+Keeping Children Safe in Education (DfE, 2019)

+Working Together (HMG, 2018)